techieji/VM/README.md

 ### IO
 Currently, there are two operations for IO: `inp`, which takes input and pushes it to the stack, and `out` which pops from the stack and prints it. `inp` returns a string, so if you need a number, you need to cast it with the `int` function.

+### Macros
+With macros, you can define functions and import functions in different files.
+The first two macros I'll be implementing are `-include` and `-function`, which allow you to import and define function, respectively.
+Each file can only contain one function (sorry!) but I'll do my best to make it easier to use just one file.

 ## Examples
 If you want to see some examples, here you go!
 This example adds two numbers given from the input: